Disclosure: This post contains affiliate links, meaning we may receive a small commission, at no cost to you, if you make a purchase.

 Generic Book Club Questions for A Gentleman In Moscow

-- What did you think about the book? (obvious, but we have to say it).
+• What did you think about the book?

 A Gentleman In Moscow Discussion Questions

-- Let’s talk about the women in Count’s life.
-How does Nina and Sofia influence him?
+• Let’s talk about the women in Count’s life.
+How do Nina and Sofia influence him?
 Who else had a particular involvement in the way he turned out, do you think?

 Educated Book Club Questions for A Gentleman In Moscow